DataDog/hiring-engineers/answers.md

 Collecting APM Data
 ===================
-Using the skeleton of the Flask Python app, the following modules had to be installed as extra modules to use for instrumenting:
+Using the skeleton of the Flask Python app, the following modules had to be installed as extra modules to use for instrumenting.
+Using Python and the Flask app was preferred as it is easy to run and easy to update to showcase metrics for monitoring and instrumentation:

 <ol>
   <li>sudo /opt/datadog-agent/embedded/bin/pip install ddtrace